marklhc/marklai-pages/content/courses/psyc575/syllabus.md

 To promote independence and critical thinking, students are encouraged to work through the following process for obtaining answers to course-related questions before contacting the instructor:

 - consult the course syllabus;
-- consult a classmate or post your questions on the Discussion Board on Blackboard;
+- consult a classmate or post your questions on Slack;
 - meet with the instructor during Zoom office hours at 11-12 on Tuesdays;
 - ask your questions during the synchronous session at 10:00-11:50 am on Thursdays; and